-Students who have attended another regionally accredited graduate school must be eligible for readmission at the college or university from which they transfer in order to be admitted to SUBR Graduate School.
+Students applying to transfer from other regionally accredited graduate schools must follow admission application procedures as outlined above.
+Additionally, students must be eligible for readmission at the college or university from which they transferred in order to be admitted to SUBR Graduate School.
 Students applying to transfer from other graduate schools should have their institutions submit transcripts and evidence of eligibility for readmission as part of their application to the Southern University Graduate Office.
 Failure to provide the above credentials will delay the admission process.
 Students may transfer up to twelve credit hours (grade of B or better) with approval by the department.
 Any courses accepted for transfer must show evidence of having included the appropriate current ASHA certification standards and that the student has met such standards.